.

 ISOLATION/COMMUNICATIONS

 Some volunteers might find the isolation uncomfortable.
 We will probably have limited communication with the outside world.
 A satellite telephone will be turned on from 7:30–8:30 a.m.
 (Mongolian time) every day to receive emergency calls.
-We also have cell phone contact from camp that will permit limited email checking on most days.
+We also have cell phone contact from camp that will permit limited email checking most days.
 We can call internationally from this phone if necessary.

 PERSONAL SECURITY